boshorog/next-event-countdown/readme.txt

 = 1.1.2 =
 * Improved update resilience — events and settings are fully preserved during plugin updates
-* Fixed rename notification text
-* Activation redirect now only triggers on fresh install, not on updates
 * Bug fixes

 = 1.1.1 =